-- 5.Norvir (ritonavir) US prescribing information.
+- 4.Norvir (ritonavir) US prescribing information.
 Abbott Laboratories November, 2018.

-- 6.Aptivus (tipranavir) US prescribing information.
+- 5.Aptivus (tipranavir) US prescribing information.
 Boehringer Ingelheim Pharmaceuticals, Inc. June, 2018.

-- 7.Kaletra (lopinavir/ritonavir tablets) US prescribing information.
+- 6.Prezista (darunavir) US prescribing information.
+Tibotec Inc. May, 2019.
+7.Kaletra (lopinavir/ritonavir tablets) US prescribing information.
 Abbott Laboratories November, 2018.

 - 9.Incivek (telaprevir) US prescribing information.
 Vertex Pharmaceuticals Incorporated October, 2013.